reekKiE/CompleteSuicideManual-En/English/chapter_9.md

 All in all, self-immolation is painful.
 But remember, death won't happen immediately.
 Everyone has their own preferred method of death.
 If one wants to die quietly, I would suggest another method.
 However, if you think you have lived as a nobody but want to die as somebody, then that's up to you.

-## Case Study 24: Korean youth who set himself on fire to demand better working conditions
+## Case study 24: Korean youth who set himself on fire to demand better working conditions

 In November 1970, Jeon Tae-il (전태일), a young tailor (then 22 years old) who was working under poor working conditions, set himself on fire in Seoul Peace Market (서울평화시장; Seoul Pyeonghwa Sijang), demanding better working conditions.